Skip to content

 Aizat Bekova is an Almaty-based artist whose designs bridge the nomadic traditions of the Kazakh steppe with a contemporary minimalist sensi

-Meet Artist
+Meet the Artist →

 Ainur Mamytova